autosit/autosit.github.io/_posts/2019-04-25-synthetic.md

 5. Investigate how this affects the performance of the neural networks on real data.
 6. Write report.

+This specialization project can be done in collaboration with another specialization project on [Simulation of sensor data for Milliampere].

 ## Proposed Tasks for the MSc thesis